-Accept Loan Offer on MySUNYOrange Go to SunyOrange.edu Click on My SUNY Orange Click on My College Information Log in Click on the Financial Aid Tab Click on Award Click on Award for Aid Year Choose a year Click on Terms and Conditions Tab to accept Click Accept Award Offer Tab Go to StudentLoans.gov Click on Sign In Your PIN is your FAFSA PIN Click on Complete Counseling Complete Entrance and Financial Awareness Counseling Complete Master Promissory Note (E-MPN) (at same website) ☐ Complete Loan Test in Financial Aid Office (no appts. necessary)
+☐ Accept/Dec cline Loan Offer on MySUNYOrange

+• Go to SunyOrange.edu

+• Click on My SUNY Orange

+• Click on My College Information

+• Log in

+• Click on the BANNER icon (top right)

+• Click on the Financial Aid Tab

+• Click on Award

+• Click on Award for Aid Year

+• Choose a year

+• Click on Terms and Conditions Tab to accept

+• Click Accept Award Offer Tab

+☐ Complete E intrance & Financial Awareness Counseling

+Go to StudentLoans.gov

+Click on Sign In

+Use your FSA ID click on Complete Counseling

+Complete Entrance and Financial Awareness Counseling

+☐ Complete N Master Promissory Note (E-MPN) (at same website)

+□ complete N Master Fromissory Note (L-INFN) (at same website)

+☐ Complete F ederal Stafford Loan Information Sheet (Student

+Services Ce •

-SUNY ORANGE VERIFICATION PROCESS FOR 2014-2015
+SUNY ORANGE VERIFICATION PROCESS FOR 2015-2016

-The Federal Central Processing Center needs you (and your parents if dependent) to provide documentation of your 2013 Federal Income Tax information on your FAFSA before your Federal Financial Aid eligibility can be determined by the college.
-If you have already filed your 2013 Federal taxes you can satisfy this requirement in one of two ways...
+The Federal Central Processing Center needs you (and your parents if dependent) to provide documentation of your 2014 Federal Income Tax information on your FAFSA before your Federal Financial Aid eligibility can be determined by the college.
+If you have already filed your 2014 Federal taxes you can satisfy this requirement in one of two ways...